Charles Goodnight: Cattle

 The 2,000-mile Goodnight-Loving Trail extended from the Texas Panhandle and into Colorado as it headed north into Wyoming.

 In 1866, Oliver Loving and he drove their first herd of cattle from Fort Belknap (Texas) to Fort Sumner, along what would become known as the Goodnight-Loving Trail.
-The trail crossed ninety miles of the southern portion of the Llano Estacado, before crossing the Pecos River at Horsehead Crossing.
+The trail crossed 90 miles of the southern portion of the Llano Estacado, before crossing the Pecos River at Horsehead Crossing.
+In 1868, Goodnight established Rock Canon Ranch, west of Pueblo, Colorado.

 Goodnight invented the chuckwagon, during this initial cattle drive.
 They extended the trail into Colorado, where they established a contract with John Wesley Iliff, eventually providing 30,000 head of longhorn by 1876.
-They also formed a partnership with John Chisum, supplying cattle to Fort Sumner.
-In 1868, Goodnight established Rock Canon Ranch, west of Pueblo, Colorado.
+They also formed a partnership with John Chisum, supplying cattle to Fort Sumner in the New Mexico Territory.

 To take advantage of available grass, timber, water, and game, Goodnight founded in 1876 what was to become the first Texas Panhandle ranch, the JA Ranch, in the Palo Duro Canyon.
 By 1885, the ranch covered 1,325,000 acres and held 100,000 head of cattle.